insper-classroom/08-dqn-vs-a2c-p-j/README.md

 ## **File structure**

-The output files for each experiments are stored in the following directories:
+The output files for each experiment are stored in the following directories:

 - `graphs/` - Contains the graphs saved for each environment.
 - `models/` - Contains the models saved for each environment.
 They can be loaded in all notebooks to skip the training process.
 - `results/` - Contains the logs saved for each environment.
-They have important data, but most importantly, the average reward over the time steps.
+They include key data, especially average reward over time steps.
 This is the data used to plot the graphs.

 ---